AHN COVID-19 Safety Policy

 Managing COVID-19

-What Happens of a Guest or Host is Unwell Prior to a Placement Commencing?
+What Happens if a Guest or Host is Unwell Prior to a Placement Commencing?

-If a host is unwell and/or has been exposed to COVID-19 prior to a guest arriving at their home, the placement will need to be canceled and the guest placed with an alternative host to avoid putting the guest at risk of contracting the virus.
+If a Host is unwell and/or has been exposed to COVID-19 prior to a Guest arriving at their home, the placement will need to be cancelled and the Guest placed with an alternative Host to avoid putting the Guest at risk of contracting the virus.

 When You or Someone in Your Home is Sick During a Placement